cryptozealot/ts3-change-user-avatar-by-nickname/README.md

 # ts3-change-user-avatar-by-nickname

-BACKUP DATABASE AND TEAMSPEAK3 FOLDER BEFORE USING !!!!
+BACKUP TEAMSPEAK3 FOLDER AND DATABASE BEFORE USING !!!!

 First working version, tested only on 3.0.13.6 Teamspeak Server.

-<b><a href="https://github.com/cryptozealot/ts3-change-user-avatar-by-nickname/blob/master/ts3chavatar.sh">ts3chavatar.sh</a> allows the owner of ts3 server on a linux machine to change an user's avatar with given: username, picture and path to teamspeak directory.
-It does that by overwriting the old avatar file with the new one and editing the database to set new avatar hash.</b>
+<b><a href="https://github.com/cryptozealot/ts3-change-user-avatar-by-nickname/blob/master/ts3chavatar.sh">ts3chavatar.sh</a> bash script allows a linux ts3 server owner to change an user's avatar by inputing: username, picture and path to teamspeak directory as arguments.
+It does that by overwriting the old avatar file with the new one and editing the database to set new avatar hash for user.</b>

 <br>